sanity-io/sanity-algolia/README.md

 The logic inside `api/algolia.ts` handles both first-time indexing and incremental updates.

+### Environment variables

+You will need to add `algoliaAppId` and `algoliaApiKey` which can be found inside your Algolia account.
+You will also need your `projectId` and `dataset` name to initiate Sanity client.

 ### Initial indexing

 If you’re indexing for the first time, you have to run the command below to start it and include query params `initialIndex=true`.